Resources for Preschool at Home

 You can do it!

-Oh!
-And check out our learning songs – preschoolers LOVE these songs!
+Preschoolers LOVE these songs.
 We’ve started all of our kids young on songs and it’s yielded amazing results as they’ve gotten older.
 Here’s why I recommend starting memory songs with young children.

-ANNNND – one more thing.
+ANNNND – one last thing.
 Here is my ultimate list of must have supplies for homeschooling.
 You don’t need to purchase them all for your first year.
 But you might want to look through this list before you go crazy on what Instagram influencers are recommending you need.
 (Ahem: most of the stuff I see on Instagram I would never use!)